madesant94/DissertationPythonFiles/README.md

-The following folder contains 2 main folders:
+The following folder contains 2 main folders and the dissertation file:
-+ Python folder: all python files for creating graphs and visualizing some results
++ Notebooks: all python files for creating graphs and visualizing some results
-+ Mobile app
++ GCP

 ## Python folder:
 It contains data folder